 Alarm notification is a separate process that can depend on the alarm state of one or more channels.
-The following parameters configure the notification process:- accessed via a modem.
+The following parameters configure the notification process:-

-Latched Mode Enables / Disables latched alarms for all chan
+Latched Mode Enables / Disables latched alarms for all channels

-- Alarm Mask Determines which channel(s) generate alarm notifications - Relay Notif.
-Enables / Disables notification via relay - Dial-in Notif.
-Enables / Disables notification via dial-in.
-If enabled, the logger should either be fitted with a modem or be on an RS485 network notification via the relay
+Alarm Mask Determines which channel(s) generate alarm notifications should either be fitted with a modem or be on an RS485 network accessed via a modem.